qusers/Q/experiments/analytical-charge-validation/README.md

 input-contract/command-line tests and the native 12-window smoke test.
 The two optional analysis-runtime skips and the two known non-angular partition failures are unchanged. `git diff --check` passed.
 No HPC job was submitted.

+Native-audit checkpoint: **123 passed, 2 skipped, 2 expected failures in 12.44
+seconds**, after rebuilding serial Qdyn with GNU Fortran 11.
+This includes the 12-window native matrix, two additional nonintegrated-Born runs, 12 deliberately altered native-record checks, and successful/failing native command-line cases.
+All new native checks executed.
+The target-change proposal is still awaiting approval.
+Distributed-execution and other compiler builds remain unverified.